 Statistics Canada will only share your survey responses with your consent.
 Income information obtained from income tax records will also be provided to these organizations with your consent.

 To enhance the data from this survey and to reduce the response burden, Statistics Canada will combine the information you provide with information from the Canadian Community Health Survey, including tax data.
-Statistics Canada may also combine the information you provide with data from other surveys or administrative sources.
+Statistics Canada, your provincial ministry of health and the "Institut de la Statistique du Québec" may combine the information you provide with data from other surveys or administrative sources.

 Block Information on Topics covered in the survey